Disney Channel (Latin America): Former programming blocks

+Block that consisted of the selection of three films already preselected by the channel through audience voting.
+The winning film was broadcast on the last Sunday of the month.
+Previously, two voting methods were promoted, which were through SMS messages and online voting on the official Disney Channel website.
+Later, only the use of the official website as a voting site was promoted.
+Since August 2017, the block was removed from the channel.

+Disney Junior on Disney Channel (previously Playhouse Disney)

+In its beginnings, the channel had a morning block for preschoolers, where aired series such as Rolie Polie Olie, Bear in the Big Blue House or PB&J Otter.
+On May 6, 2002, the name Playhouse Disney was first introduced; however, unlike its international counterparts, the Latin American logo was a mixture between the international logo and the American Playhouse Disney logo.
+In 2010, the block was removed from the programming on the South signal, however, it continued to air in the rest of Latin America.
+On April 1, 2011, the block changed its name to Disney Junior on Disney Channel, whose block was only available on the North, Central and Pacific signals.
+On May 1, 2019, the block was permanently removed from the channel.

 Sister channels

-Disney Junior (closed)
+Disney Jr.

 It is a pay television channel broadcasting in all Latin America using four feeds.
 It is directly marketed to preschoolers.
 It was launched on 1 June 2008 as Playhouse Disney Channel.
 Formerly it was only a programming block that aired on Disney Channel during mornings.
 Its programming is very similar to the US channel; however, it also airs non-original programming.
 On December 23, 2010 The Walt Disney Company Latin America announced that the channel would be rebranded as Disney Junior sometime in 2011, and the relaunched eventually happened on April 1, 2011.
 It was closed in Brazil on March 31, 2022, while this channel continues to operate in the Hispanic America countries.

 Disney XD (closed)

 It was a pay television channel broadcasting throughout Latin America and the Caribbean.
 It was launched on November 8, 1996, as Fox Kids, rebranded on August 1, 2004, as Jetix, and took on its current branding on July 3, 2009.
 It is broadcast using four feeds.
 It features male-focused series along with action, comedy and animated series.
-It is marketed to boys from 6 to 14.
+It is marketed to children from 6 to 14.
 It is operated by Disney Media Networks and The Walt Disney Company Latin America, which are owned by The Walt Disney Company.
 The channel was closed on April 1, 2022.